Find out how an apprenticeship can help you grow your business. Choose from employing new staff or upskilling your existing staff.

 Proceeding to employ an apprentice

 Apprenticeships Norfolk is funded through Norfolk County Council to provide independent support and guidance to employers considering employing an apprentice.
-There are grants available until the end of September 2021.
 Contact the team through their website to have a chat about how to set up an apprenticeship.

 Funding apprenticeship training

-• Employ fewer than 50 employees and your annual payroll is below £3M: the government will pay 95% of the cost of training.
+The government will pay 95% of the cost of training.
 If the apprentice is aged 16 to 18, or 19 to 24 and is a care leaver or has a care plan, the training will be free to the employer.
-In addition, the government will pay £1000 to the employer and to the training provider.
-In all other cases the cost of training varies depending on level and type of training.
-Can request unspent levy to fund training.
+The government will also pay £1,000 to the employer and to the training provider.
+In all other cases, the cost of training depends on level and type of training.
+You can request unspent levy to fund training.

-• Employ more than 50 employees and your annual payroll is below £3M: the government will pay 95% of the training costs.
-Can request unspent levy to fund training.
+The government will pay 95% of the training costs.
+You can request unspent levy to fund training.

-• Employers with an annual payroll cost of £3M or more will pay an apprenticeship levy: 0.5% of the monthly payroll cost will be deducted towards a digital account.
+They will pay an apprenticeship levy.
+0.5% of the monthly payroll cost will be deducted towards a digital account.
 Organisations can use the funds to pay for apprenticeship training and transfer funds to suppliers.
-From April 2019 levy payers can transfer 25% of their unspent levy to non-levy paying organisations.
+From April 2019, levy payers can transfer 25% of their unspent levy to non-levy paying organisations.
 The New Anglia LEP have employed an Apprenticeship Levy Transfer Co-ordinator to support the transfer of levy to smaller organisations.
-Alison Ward can be contacted by email alison.ward@newanglia.co.uk or call 07901 207114.
+Alison Ward can be contacted by email at alison.ward@newanglia.co.uk or call 07901 207114.

-All employers must register for an account in order to obtain funding.
+All employers must register for an account to get funding.

 Apprenticeship minimum pay rates

-The national minimum wage rates for apprentices changes in April every year and latest information can be found on National Minimum Wage and National Living Wage rates.
+The national minimum wage rates for apprentices change in April every year.
+The latest information can be found on National Minimum Wage and National Living Wage rates.

 The above are minimum pay rates.
 Employers are able to pay more.